 - whether you will have the right to make parental decisions

-- where your children will be living
+- where will your children be living

 You do not want to make a bad impression or get on their bad side.
 You may not like the decision-makers in your case.
 Your opinion of them does not matter.
 If you let your dislike show, it may influence their decision against you.